AnnaIzabela/selenium-tests/README.md

 ## 🔧 **Key Features**
 - Robot Framework automated web tests
-- Use of SeleniumLibrary
 - Separation into **tests**, **libraries**, and **settings**
-- Reusable keywords and variables
 - Example implementation of login flow

 ---